greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 When `PROGRAM` is specified, the server runs the given command and reads from the standard output of the program, or writes to the standard input of the program.
 The command must be specified from the viewpoint of the server, and be executable by the `gpadmin` user.

-When `STDIN` or `STDOUT` is specified, data is transmitted via the connection between the client and the master. `STDIN` and `STDOUT` cannot be used with the `ON SEGMENT` clause.
+When `STDIN` or `STDOUT` is specified, data is transmitted via the connection between the client and the coordinator. `STDIN` and `STDOUT` cannot be used with the `ON SEGMENT` clause.

 If `SEGMENT REJECT LIMIT` is used, then a `COPY FROM` operation will operate in single row error isolation mode.
 In this release, single row error isolation mode only applies to rows in the input file with format errors — for example, extra or missing attributes, attributes of a wrong data type, or invalid client encoding sequences.
 Constraint errors such as violation of a `NOT NULL`, `CHECK`, or `UNIQUE` constraint will still be handled in 'all-or-nothing' input mode.
 The user can specify the number of error rows acceptable \(on a per-segment basis\), after which the entire `COPY FROM` operation will be cancelled and no rows will be loaded.
 The count of error rows is per-segment, not per entire load operation.
 If the per-segment reject limit is not reached, then all rows not containing an error will be loaded and any error rows discarded.
 To keep error rows for further examination, specify the `LOG ERRORS` clause to capture error log information.
 The error information and the row is stored internally in Greenplum Database.